Why is MySQL consuming so much memory?

 The first part of memory usage in MySQL is workload related – if you have many connections active at the same time that run heavy selects using a lot of memory for sorting or temporary tables, you might need a lot of memory (especially if Performance Schema is enabled).
 In other cases this amount of memory is minimal.

-How to increase memory size for MySQL Server
+To increase the memory size for a MySQL Server, follow these steps:

 - Enter management mode by typing your password and pressing Enter twice. …